AquaAuma/review_gist/README.md

 - Contributors to MOL taxonomies: Y.V.
 Sica, M.S Rogan, D.B.
 Booher, R. Edwards, M. Lucas, S. Pinkert, A. Ranipeta, A.A.
 Maureaud, E.L.
 Sandall

 ## Data

+*All data files used for the analysis can be found on the OSF project linked at the top, except for butterfly synonym names that are not public ( https://doi.org/10.1111/geb.13475).
+Data and project should be cited as indicated on OSF as following: Sandall, E. L., Maureaud, A. A., Guralnick, R., McGeoch, M. A., Sica, Y. V., Rogan, M. S., … Jetz, W. (2023, July 27).
+Project data and code access underlying the globally integrated taxonomic structure. https://doi.org/10.17605/OSF.IO/9RPTQ*

 - `MOL/`: taxonomies from Map of Life (MOL) https://mol.org/
 - `COL/`: downloaded data from Catalogue of Life (COL) for selected groups https://www.catalogueoflife.org/
 - `GBIF/`: downloaded data from the Global Biodiversity Information Facility (GBIF) https://www.gbif.org/